xnacly/blog/content/posts/2025/porting-a-segmented-list-from-c-to-rust.md

   }
 ```

-### Usage

 ## Rust Implementation

 > _"If you wish to make an apple pie from scratch, you must first invent the universe."_
 >
 > -Carl Sagan

 In this fashion we will:

 1. Implement mmap and munmap in assembly using the x86 Linux syscall ABI
 2. Implement a `std::alloc::GlobalAlloc` compatible allocator based on that
 3. Implement the segmented list using the allocator
 4. Profit.